xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf/index.md

 └── model.json
 ```

-The `model.glb.manifest.json` manifest looks like this:
+The `model.glb.manifest.json` manifest looks like below.
+This manifest follows the schema defined by Ifc2gltfManifestParams.

 ```json
 {